paulgovan/PRA/README.md

 - Earned Value Management
 - Learning Curves
 - Design Structure Matrices
-- And more.
+- And more!

 ## Installation

-To install the release verion of PRA, use:
+To install the release verion of PRA in R, use:

 ``` r
 install_packages('PRA')